varlardohaeris/emacs-archives/melpa/owcmd-readme.txt

 or quit a temporary buffer.
 It is a sort of generalization of the built-in commands `scroll-other-window' and `scroll-other-window-down'.

+This commentary provides a getting-started guide.
+For additional details including alternative packages and information for contributors, see the README file at this package's homepage URL.

 Installation:

 Put owcmd.el somewhere in your `load-path', then load it.